-- 1. The transaction of negotiable instrument requires at least persons. - 2.
-The person named in the instrument, to who or to whose order the money is by the instrument directed to be paid is, called the . - 3.
-Negotiation is of two types, namely, , - 4.
-A cheque is a bill of exchange drawn on a specified______on demand. - 5.
-Clearing house is managed by. - 6.
-Draft cannot be drawn on. - 7.
-Indorsement is of two types, namely, , - 8.
-A negotiable instrument indorsed in blank is payable to the . - 9.
-If the amount is paid after due date, the interest is payable at when no interest rate has been specified in the instrument. - 10.
-The dishonor of the instrument may be due to_____and.
+Fill in the blanks 1.
+The transaction of negotiable instrument requires at least persons.
+2. The person named in the instrument, to who or to whose order the money is by the instrument directed to be paid is, called the 3.
+Negotiation is of two types, namely, 4.
+A cheque is a bill of exchange drawn on a specifiedon demand.
+5. Clearing house is managed by 6.
+Draft cannot be drawn on 7.
+Indorsement is of two types, namely, 8.
+A negotiable instrument indorsed in blank is payable to the 9.
+If the amount is paid after due date, the interest is payable atwhen no interest rate has been specified in the instrument.
+10. The dishonor of the instrument may be due toand Sh ort Essay Type Questions 1.
+Discuss about the various types of Instruments.
+2. who are the parties to an instrument?